zgwl/cpp-grpc-react-boilerplate/README.md

 ## Proxy

-React frontend can't communicate with the GRPC backend service directly.
-It requires a proxy called [Envoy](https://github.com/envoyproxy/envoy) to connect the frontend with the backend.
+React frontend can't communicate with the GRPC backend server directly.
+Browsers have to connect to gRPC services via a special proxy called [Envoy](https://github.com/envoyproxy/envoy).